pnp/blog/content/post/introducing-react-video-banner-web-part.md

 default, when changing the properties, all values will be reflected except for the video url, it needs to be explicitly refreshed on the video control.
-So we get a reference to the video control using React's ref, where we define the \"vRef\" value on the functional component itself.
+So we get a reference to the video control using React's ref, where we define the "vRef" value on the functional component itself.
 We then use React's useEffect to check if the video url has changed or not, if it has changed, we call the load() function on the video